languagetool-org/languagetool/trunk/JLanguageTool/README.txt

-LanguageTool, a proof-reading tool for English, German, Polish, French, Dutch, Russian, Romanian, Italian, Danish, and Catalan with initial support for Galician, Icelandic, Slovak, Spanish, and Swedish
+LanguageTool, a proof-reading tool for English, German, Polish, French, Dutch, Slovenian, Russian, Romanian, Italian, Danish, and Catalan with initial support for Belarusian, Galician, Icelandic, Lithuanian, Malayalam, Slovak, Spanish, Swedish, and Ukrainian

-Copyright (C) 2005-2009 Daniel Naber (naber at danielnaber de) Version ###VERSION###, ###DATE###
+Copyright (C) 2005-2010 Daniel Naber (naber at danielnaber de) Version ###VERSION###, ###DATE###
 Homepage: http://www.languagetool.org

 Requirements:
  -Java 1.5 or later (Sun Java or IcedTea; GIJ is not supported) -For OpenOffice.org integration, OpenOffice 3.0.1 or later.
-  For older versions of OpenOffice you will need to use LanguageTool 0.9.2.
-Note: for OpenOffice 3.0.0, you should use only LanguageTool 0.9.5 or later (earlier versions can lead to a crash).

 Usage:
  -To integrate LanguageTool into OpenOffice.org, you